algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 4. **Issue Reporting:** If critical issues are identified, report them to the development team.

 ---

 #### Group Game-Testing

 To gain a better overview of the project, a collaboration with the [3rd team's quality assurance team](Collaboration-QA.md) was set up.
 This collaboration enables the 2 teams to have an external view of the game and simply identify errors and bugs.
 The main advantage of this collaboration is to have several points of view on the same situation and to see or share new working methods.

-**Group Game-Testing Scope:**
+##### Group Game-Testing

 Group sessions are designed primarily to:

 1. **Verify that the game is working as expected:** Check that all the game's basic and additional game mechanics are working properly.
 2. **Sharing tests:** Share tests between the 2 teams to have a better overview of the game and to find more bugs and errors.
 3. **Identify bugs and errors:** Find bugs and errors in the game to improve it.
 4. **Identify improvements and missing features:** Find improvements and missing features in the game to bring it closer to the original.

-**A Sequence of a Group Game-Testing:**
+##### A Sequence of a Group Game-Testing

 A group testing session will take place once a week during one of the hours allocated to the project.
 Each session will follow the following steps:

 1. **Game quick overview:** A quick overview of the game is done to see the progress of the project.
 2. **Testing points:** The testing points are defined and shared between the 2 teams, testing points will be adapted to each project's progression.
 3. **Testing session:** The test session is carried out by the 2 teams on the 2 games, and the tests are carried out according to this [list](./Test-Cases.md).